veddevv/veddevv/README.md

 # Hey, I'm Matheo!
 I have been coding since 2024.
-Linux user since 2022; The first Distro i used was Ubuntu Jammy Jellyfish, now i use [CachyOS](https://cachyos.org/).
+Linux user since 2022; The first Distro i used was Ubuntu Jammy Jellyfish, now i use [CachyOS](https://cachyos.org/) and MacOS.
 I just mess around with Python scripts and stuff.

 ## What I'm working on right now